 over 700+ Hours

 My clients are individuals of diverse backgrounds, identities, and social locations.

 Clients in college improve their cumulative GPA as one outcome of coaching.

 96% of student clients that coached regularly showed improvement in cumulative GPA with an average increase of 0.42 GPA points

 How is coaching different from therapy?

-Coaching differs from therapy primarily in the way coaching focuses on future goals, changes, and developments while supporting the client's own agenda.
-Therapy often focuses on reflecting on the past and understanding the why’s of personal cognition, emotion, and behavior.
+Coaching differs from therapy primarily in the way coaching embraces growth, future goals, change, and development while supporting the client's personal goals and agenda.
+Therapy often focuses on reflecting on the past and processing difficult experiences or understanding the origins of personal cognition, emotion, and behavior patterns.

 In coaching, the client’s desires, beliefs, and values are centered in order to inform appropriate goals.
-Coaching does not follow a specific model or agenda but responds to where the client is, in the present.
+Coaching does not follow a specific model or agenda but uses skills and techniques to coach the client where they are, in the present.
 The coach partners with the client to understand the challenges or goals they have.
-Coaching proactively supports clients in skill building and goal achievement.
+Coaching proactively supports clients in skill-building and goal achievement.
 Coaching does not follow a medical model, diagnose, or deliver treatment.
 High-risk needs (e.g. suicidal ideation, trauma, mood disorders, alcohol or chemical dependency, rape and abuse) are not appropriate for coaching services and should be referred for therapeutic evaluation and treatment.

-As a coach, I will be a safe space, thought-partner, and point of accountability for my clients.
+As a coach, I will be a safe space, thought-partner, and point of accountability for clients.